 I’ll admit that Budapest wasn’t at the top of my travel list, mainly because I didn’t know much about the city.
-But after visiting last month, it’s clear that Budapest is an amazing destination!
+But after visiting, Budapest immediately turned into one of my favorite European cities!
 The architecture is on a level I still can’t wrap my head around.
 Not to mention the food (Hungarians are definitely foodies), the design, and the historic thermal baths – this city truly is any traveler’s dream, and it’s also super affordable!
-Trust me, if Budapest isn’t on your bucket list yet, it’s time to re-prioritize your European bucket list destinations…
+Trust me, this Budapest Travel Guide might make you re-prioritize your European bucket list destinations…

 needed to take it all in